 Low emission zones will be introduced into Glasgow, Edinburgh, Aberdeen and Dundee by 2020.
-Each city is at a different stage of development, with Glasgow’s low emission zone due to come into effect for buses on 31 December 2018 and for all other vehicles at the end of 2022.
+Each city committed to introducing LEZs is at a different stage of development.
+Phase 1 of Glasgow’s low emission zone focusing on buses came into effect on the 31 December 2018 and will include all other vehicles at the end of 2022.
 Low emission zones will be introduced into all other Air Quality Management Areas (AQMAs) by 2023 where National Low Emissions Framework (NLEF) appraisals show this is the correct mitigation.

 Local authorities will install roadside signage to let drivers know when they are entering a low emission zone.
 Positioning of signs will take account of the need for those who do not wish to enter the zone to take an alternative route.

 The proposal is for low emission zones to operate 24 hours a day, seven days a week throughout the year, with local authorities having the flexibility to set operational hours based on the specific requirements of each zone, where appropriate.

 It is likely that automatic detection utilising Automatic Number Plate Recognition (ANPR) cameras linked to a national vehicle licencing database will be used to monitor vehicles entering a low emission zone.
 Vehicles which do not comply with relevant Euro emission standards will be automatically detected and subjected to a penalty notice.

 Vehicle emissions standards are part of the low emission zone proposals included in the Transport (Scotland) Bill, which was introduced to the Scottish Parliament on 8 June 2018.
 Whilst the Bill does not set the mandatory vehicle emissions standards for low emission zones, it does include provisions for Ministers to create such regulations.